The Digital Boom

 It is becoming increasingly clear that the competing eCommerce and brick and mortar retail work far better when in, they are in sync.
 Not only can technology profile the average customer requirements for more inclusive store stocks; retailers such as Abercrombie and Fitch actually use it to let customers view and buy online or offline products while at the store.
 Customers almost always arrive with a notion of having multiple choices and chains to buy from, and ensuring a smooth selection and buying process is vital to the store.
 Chains like Abercrombie and Fitch have accomplished this by presenting the customer with an ‘endless aisle’ of products, cataloged online and without the restraints of space, but available at the customers notice in an offline channel.
 For intelligent technology in physical retail, the sky’s the limit.

-The fusion of online and in-store platforms means a heavier load on the brick & mortar system.
+The fusion of eCommerce and in-store platforms means a heavier load on the brick & mortar system.
 While the gains from higher sales are certainly tempting, it’s also necessary to remember that it comes at an excessive cost, mostly based on managing the orders coming through various channels.
 None of the advantages resulting from an online inclusive experience would be possible without high end and advanced methods of order management.
 Creating such systems are vital to the success of brick & mortar ventures into the digital realm, as they enable easier inventory organization as well.
 The end results in a smooth, seamless experience that is a blend of digital retail in a very physical experience – limitless in its possibilities and stalled only by the imagination.

 The Competitive Heat